phillipadsmith/everycandidate.org/_posts/2014-09-26-campaign-contributions.md

 date: 2014-09-26 09:25:00 # This is used in place of the filename
 ---

-Do you belive money play a role in politics?
+Do you belive money plays a role in politics?
 Do financial contributions highlight relationships?

 That's for you to decide!
 To help you make your own assessment, we're releasing aggregated data on [candidates currently running for Toronto city council](/candidates/) who made a campaign contribution during the period of 2010 to 2013.